Trekkin Weka

 Camped on the shore of Mission Creek

-I find a good spot, close to the river, with shelter from the wind.
+I found a good spot, close to the river, with shelter from the wind.
 The notorious Mission Creek washout section starts from here.
-A 12 mile section of route finding and partial trail in riverbed awaits.
-I get an early night, and plenty of sleep for tomorrow.
+A 12 mile section of route finding through riverbed awaits.
+I made sure to get an early night, and plenty of sleep for tomorrow.

 Leave a comment